WHAT IS A GOOD CIBIL SCORE FOR HOME LOAN?

 We all know that the CIBIL score plays a significant role in processing home loan applications.
 Based on this value, financial institutions like bank decides whether to process your home loan request.
 Moreover, it also affects your home loan interest rate.
-Hence if you want to apply for a home loan without fearing the rejection, it is essential to know the implication of a CIBIL score in the loan-approval procedure.
+Hence if you want to apply for a home loan without fearing rejection, it is essential to know the implication of a CIBIL score in the loan-approval procedure.

 Why do Lenders Check your Credit Score?